Managing Disasters in small steps

-Many areas of the world are at risk from landslides and their consequences; rainfall-triggered landslides particularly affect developing countries in the tropics.
+Many areas of the world are at risk from landslides and their consequences.
+Rainfall-triggered landslides particularly affect developing countries in the humid tropics.

 Rapid urbanization and the associated growth of unauthorized and densely populated communities in hazardous locations (such as steep slopes) are powerful drivers in a cycle of disaster risk accumulation.
 Frequently, it is the most socio-economically vulnerable who inhabit marginal landslide-prone slopes—thus increasing their exposure to landslide hazards and often increasing the hazard itself.

 MoSSaiC (Management of Slope Stability in Communities) is an integrated method for engaging policy makers, project managers, practitioners, and vulnerable communities in reducing urban landslide risk in developing countries.

 MoSSaiC was developed and initiated by Anderson and Holcombe in St Lucia in 2004 with the idea of combining research, policy, and humanitarian interests to address rainfall-triggered landslide hazards through community-based implementation of surface water management measures in vulnerable urban communities.